-Wouldn’t it be great if your children were motivated, independent learners?
+Wouldn’t it be great if your children were motivated and independent learners?

 That way, you wouldn’t have to nag or scold them to do their homework.

 Parents often tell me how frustrated they are that their children aren’t interested in school.

 They’re also concerned that this lack of motivation will carry over to other areas of life.